ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 The initial idea was to create a dataset of my own but due to time restrictions an alreeady available dataset had to be used.
 The data set used is the created by Hughes and Salathé (2015) in order to precisely enable mobile disease diagnostics that can be fully download on https://data.mendeley.com/datasets/tywbtsjrjv/1 or partially download on https://github.com/spMohanty/PlantVillage-Dataset

-* For all types of datasets, provide a description of the size, complexity, and data types included in your dataset, as well as a schema of the tables if necessary.
 The Plant village dataset is available with and without data augmentation and it contains information about 14 crop species from which only 9 (those that also had information about the diseased plant) were used.
 Each species and condition (eg: healthy, black rot or mildery powder) were placed in a folder and would contain at least 1000 pictures (.jpg) if not more.
 Data was distributed in alternative folders so it would be separate between the data required for the train set (around 77 %), for the validation (around 15 %) and for the test (around 8 %).
 Therefore, the data structure that I had was the following:

 <img src="https://github.com/mg365/Project-Week-8-Final-Project/blob/master/images/folder%20structure.png" alt="Folder structure" width="500"/>